sliptrixx/project-trigger/docs/Basic Tutorials/3_player_shoot.md

 ---

 # Tutorial: Player Shoot
-In this section we will learn how to create new scripts and modify existing scripts to allow the player to shoot projectiles created in the last section.
+In this section, we will learn how to create new scripts and modify existing scripts to allow the player to shoot projectiles created in the last section.

 ## Prefabs
-In Unity, a prefab is a template for a GameObject aand is useful for creating multiple instances of the same object.
+In Unity, a prefab is a template for a GameObject and is useful for creating multiple instances of the same object.
 For example, if we want projectiles to be dynamically created when the player shoots, we can create a prefab for the projectile and use it as the base for all projectiles spawned by the player.

 ### Creating a Prefab
 It's very easy to create a prefab in Unity.
 Simply drag and drop a GameObject that needs to be a prefab into the Project Window and Unity will automatically convert the GameObject into a prefab.